fogonwater/tree-mapper/README.md

 # Tree mapper

-This is a project for mapping trees.
+This is a project for mapping trees on Waiheke Island.

 ## Installation